 Krishna Vanka.
 Mr. Vanka has been our director since March 2025.
 Mr. Vanka has over 18 years of experience in building, scaling, managing and transforming technology companies in sectors including renewable energy, electric vehicle charging, and others.
 Mr. Vanka has served as SVP & Chief Digital Officer (CEO of Digital Division) at Fluence Energy, Inc. (Nasdaq: FLNC), from August 2022 to January 2024.
-In this role, he was responsible for the company's strategic growth, profitability, and operational execution, achieving a 300% increase in Annual Recurring Revenue (ARR) and overseeing a fivefold expansion in Assets Under Management (AUM).
-He played a key role in integrating product lines of two cloud-based software offerings, Mosaic and Nispera, into a unified platform, driving innovation in Fluence's software offerings, including Battery Management Systems (BMS), IoT devices, and Core OS.
+In this role, he was responsible for the company's strategic growth, profitability, and operational execution, achieving a 300% increase in Annual Recurring Revenue (ARR) and operational execution in Fluence's software offerings, including Battery Management Systems (BMS), IoT devices, and Core OS.
 Mosaic was recognized for its state-of-the-art machine learning algorithms and AI-driven capabilities, winning Time magazine's 2022 Best Innovations award in the software category.
 Prior to joining FLNC, Mr. Vanka was a founding team member and Chief Product Officer at InCharge Energy from November 2020 to August 2022, where he led product development and technology strategy for EV fleet charging solutions.
 From April 2018 to November 2020, he was the founder and Chief Executive Officer of MyShoperoo Inc, an enterprise-focused on-demand shopping platform that optimized last-mile delivery efficiency through intelligent aggregation algorithms.
 Mr. Vanka holds a Bachelor of Applied Science in Computer Engineering from the University of Ottawa and an MBA from Georgia State University.
 He has also completed executive leadership programs at UC Berkeley, including coursework in Artificial Intelligence for Business Strategies.
 Based on the foregoing, the Company believes Mr. Vanka is qualified to be on the Board.

 Michael Johnson, Director.
 Mr. Johnson has been our director since July 12, 2012.
 Mr. Johnson has been a director of Flux Power since it was incorporated.
 Since 2002, Mr. Johnson has been a director and the chief executive officer of Esenjay Petroleum Corporation (Esenjay Petroleum), a Delaware company located in Corpus Christi, Texas, which is engaged in the business oil exploration and production.
 Mr. Johnson's primary responsibility at Esenjay Petroleum is to manage the business and company as chief executive officer.
 Mr. Johnson is a director and beneficial owner of Esenjay Investments LLC, a Delaware limited liability company engaged in the business of investing in companies, and an affiliate of the Company beneficially owning approximately 26% of our outstanding shares, including common stock underlying options, and warrants that were exercisable or convertible or which would become exercisable or convertible within sixty (60) days.
 Mr. Johnson received a Bachelor of Science degree in mechanical engineering from the University of Southwestern Louisiana.
 As a result of Mr. Johnson's leadership and business experience, he is an industry expert in the natural gas exploration industry and brings a wealth of management and successful company building experience to the board.
-Based on the foregoing, the Company believes Mr. Johnson is qualified to be on the Board.
+Based on the foregoing, the Company believes Mr. Johnson is qualified to be on the Board